przemastro/java-selenium-cucumber-framework-template/README.md

-# javaSeleniumCucumberFramework
+# JavaSeleniumCucumberFramework
 Java + Selenium WebDriver 3.3 + TestNG + Cucumber

 This is an initial framework created to demonstrate integration between selenium, testng and additional bdd layer (cucumber).
-It has been created in Page Object Pattern style including Page Factory.
+I created it for William Hill application.
+It has been made in Page Object Pattern style including Page Factory.
 It allows to:

     Integrate pom.xml with CI.
 You can run tests from maven pom.xml as well as directly from Runner class